 3. A Clearly Defined Budget

-Some small businesses jump right into PPC without a budget.
-They inevitably overspend.
+Some small businesses jump right into PPC without a monthly or daily budget.
+They inevitably choose the maximum bid and eventually overspend.

 They don’t realize that what they are doing really isn’t working.
 They fail to plan for related expenses.
 Because they didn’t plan, they turn to the lowest bidder for the unplanned stuff in an effort to keep from breaking the bank after the PPC campaign is in full-swing.